alan-if/alan-docs/CONTRIBUTING.md

 Whenever possible, consider adding a glossary to your document, for it can provide a better studying experience to the reader.

+## Dynamic Code Examples

+Some documents will rely on external libraries, source adventures and transcripts being compiled at build time to ensure that the source excerpts and generated transcripts always mirror the latest state of the actual sources.

+To achieve this, they adopt a techniques known as "Dynamic Examples and Transcripts", which is described in the _[Dynamic Examples]_ article on the Wiki.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS
 ------------------------------------------------------------------------------>